ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 4) The logic around jitter could be reused for the 429 response if the `RetryAfter` header is treated as a baseline for all subsequent requests and not just the immediately following one, so something like `asyncio.sleep(max(self.jitter, self.retry_after))` could be applied per connection.
 5) The potential issue in this approcach is throttling the request frequency too much and never recovering to a more appropriate rate.
 To combat this, the connection could forget about the `retry_after` after a specified amount of requests and go back to just using the jitter.
-6) There's no easily apparant way to track separate connections/influence handout on the httpx/transport level.
+6) There's no easily apparent way to track separate connections/influence handout on the httpx/transport level.
 To guarantee that connections are reused and the limit is respected on a per connection level, the transport would need to keep track of n 1 sized connection pools, instead of one n sized connection pool.
 This idea has to be tested in practice first, to see if there are inherent shortcomings compared to using a normal transport backed by one connection pool

-### Discrepancies
+### Logging

-The goals of the last two subsections are not fully aligned, yet.
-Subclassing the `(Async)HTTPTransport` class and managing multiple connection pools seem mutually exclusive, so some code duplication from the `(Async)HTTPTransport` class and deriving from its base class instead might be required to make things work.
+Logging can be implemented around the `tenacity` based functionality inside the RetryTransport, as the (Async)Retrying can be configured with callbacks to run before or after each retry.
+The factory would need to expose corresponding paramters to initialize that instance correctly, if logging is requested by the caller.
+Providing custom logging functions might be

-### Where to implement
+### Where to test and implement

 An initial implementation could be tested in the recent S3 part size benchmarking repo, while the completed implementation should be placed in a repository from which it can easily be imported into different parts in the code base, so ghga-service-commons is most likely the appropriate place.
 Then, as a first step and use case, this implemetation could be used both in the datasteward kit and the connector.